gmtsciencedev/microbiome-pipeline-benchmarking/README.md

 ### Initial measurements (reference)

-The initial measurements are obtained through 3 different tools: Kraken, MetaPhlAn and Biomscope.
-Biomscope is a closed source pipeline, property of GMT Science, please go through our [contact form](https://gmt.bio/#contact) if you want to negociate some access.
-Others tools are public: [MetaPhlAn](https://github.com/biobakery/MetaPhlAn) and [Kraken](https://github.com/DerrickWood/kraken2), and some advices are proposed here to ease their use.
+The initial measurements are obtained through 2 different tools: [MetaPhlAn](https://github.com/biobakery/MetaPhlAn) and [Kraken](https://github.com/DerrickWood/kraken2), and some advices are proposed here to ease their use.

 The initial data was fetched from EBI, using [PRJEB6070](https://www.ebi.ac.uk/ena/browser/view/PRJEB6070) and [PRJEB7774](https://www.ebi.ac.uk/ena/browser/view/PRJEB7774).